People News Summary: Singer in K-pop boyband BTS investigated after car crash

 Comedian Ellen DeGeneres will get a lifetime achievement award at the Golden Globes next year recognizing her 25-year career on U.S. television, organizers said on Monday.
 DeGeneres, 61, will be only the second recipient of the Carol Burnett Award which was first presented to Burnett herself at the Golden Globes award ceremony in January.

-Also Read: People News Roundup: Ellen DeGeneres to get Golden Globe lifetime award for TV work
+Also Read: Entertainment News Roundup: Jennifer Aniston returns to TV with 'The Morning Show'; Ellen DeGeneres to get Golden Globe lifetime award for TV work

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)